kazuki43zoo/pdf-diff-commands/README.md

        print help

 [Exit Code]
-  0 : There is no difference
+  0 : There is no difference (normal end)
+  1 : Was occurred an application error
+  2 : Command arguments invalid
-  1 : There is no difference but there are skipped files 2 : There is difference
+  3 : There is no difference but there are skipped files 4 : There is difference

 [Configuration arguments(Optional)]
   --tools.pdf.image-dpi